 - heart shape cookie cutter

-- knife or nail for carving letters
+- wooden skewer or chopstick for carving letters

-How To Make These Salt Dough Valentine Crafts:
+How To Make Salt Dough Valentine Crafts:

 Use a fine tip paint pen to trace the letters that were carved in the dough.